-The Company is, together with BATIF plc, BAT plc and BATCAP a borrower under the BAT Group's GBP 5.7 billion Revolving Credit Facility ("RCF"), comprising one tranche of GBP 2.7 billion (Tranche A) and one tranche of GBP 3.0 billion (Tranche B).
+The Company is, together with BATIF plc, BAT plc and BATCAP a borrower under the new BAT Group's GBP 5.5 billion Revolving Credit Facility ("RCF"), comprising one tranche of GBP 2.538 billion (Tranche A) and one tranche of GBP 3.0 billion (Tranche B).
+The total amount of the RCF has been reduced from GBP 5.7 billion to GBP 5.5 billion.
+This RCF replaced the previous 6 billion Revolving Credit Facility.